-Richard M. Ebeling, a BB&T Distinguished Professor of Ethics and Free Enterprise Leadership at The Citadel, will present a public lecture on Monday, November 10th at 7:00 p.m. in the NTTC Auditorium.
+Richard M. Ebeling, a BB&T Distinguished Professor of Ethics and Free Enterprise Leadership at The Citadel, presented a public lecture on Monday, November 10th at 7:00 p.m. in the NTTC Auditorium.
 More

-Mark Lance, Ph.D., professor of Philosophy and Justice and Peace will present a public lecture titled "Commodification Incarnate: What capitalism has made of us, and the potential for change" Thursday, April 25 on the campus of Wheeling Jesuit University.
+Mark Lance, Ph.D., professor of Philosophy and Justice and Peace presented a public lecture titled "Commodification Incarnate: What capitalism has made of us, and the potential for change" Thursday, April 25 on the campus of Wheeling Jesuit University.
 More

 Is Capitalism Moral?
 A Conversation on Self-Interest

 C. Bradley Thompson, BB&T Research Professor in the Department of Political Science at Clemson University and the Executive Director of the Clemson Institute for the Study Capitalism, presented a talk titled, "Self-Interest Rightly Understood" on Thursday, March 21, 2013.

 The 2012 Election: Where Do We Go from Here?

 Wheeling Jesuit University in conjunction with the Institute of Capitalism and Morality (ISCM) will host a panel discussion reflecting on the American election process and outcomes entitled "The 2012 Election: Where Do We Go from Here?"
 More

 Professor to Speak on Virtuous Entrepreneurship at WJU

 Rockford College Professor, Stephen Hicks, will present a public lecture on the virtuous entrepreneur at Wheeling Jesuit University on Wednesday, October 10.
 View lecture